Asplenium montanum: Description

 Asplenium montanum is a small, evergreen fern which grows in tufts.
 The leaves are bluish-green and highly divided, proceeding from a long and often drooping stalk.
 A. montanum is monomorphic, with no difference in form between sterile and fertile fronds.

 The horizontal rhizomes, which are about 1 millimeter across, may curve upward.
 They are not branched, but as new plants can form at root tips, a tightly packed cluster of stems may give the appearance of branching.
-The rhizomes are covered in dark brown, narrowly triangular scales, from 2 to 4 mm long and from 0.2 to 0.4 millimeters across, with untoothed edges.
+The rhizomes are covered in dark brown, narrowly deltate (triangular) scales, from 2 to 4 mm long and from 0.2 to 0.4 millimeters across, with untoothed edges.
 They are strongly clathrate (bearing a lattice-like pattern).

 The stipe (the stalk of the leaf, below the blade) is dark brown to purplish-black and shiny at the base, gradually turning dull green as it ascends to the leaf blade.
 The stipe is from 2 to 11 cm long, and may be from 0.5 to 1.5 times the length of the blade.
-Dark, narrowly lance-shaped scales and tiny hairs are present only at the very base of the stipe, which is slender and fragile, and lacks wings.
+Dark, narrowly lanceolate scales and tiny hairs are present only at the very base of the stipe, which is slender and fragile, and lacks wings.

 The leaf blade is thick and hairless, and of a dark blue-green color; the rachis (leaf axis), like the stipe, is a dull green, with occasional hairs.
-The blade is triangular or lance-shaped, with a squared-off or slightly rounded base and a pointed tip.
+The blade is deltate or lanceolate, with a squared-off or slightly rounded base and a pointed tip.
 It ranges from 2 to 11 cm long and from 1 to 7 cm wide, occasionally as wide as 10 cm.
 The blade varies from pinnate-pinnatifid to bipinnate-pinnatifid; that is, it is cut into lobed pinnae, and sometimes the pinnae themselves are cut into lobed pinnules.
-There are four to ten pairs of widely spaced pinnae per leaf, each of which is triangular to lance-shaped, with coarse incisions in the edges, which cut them into pinnules or deep lobes, and a rounded to angled base.
+There are four to ten pairs of widely spaced pinnae per leaf, each of which is deltate to lanceolate, with coarse incisions in the edges, which cut them into pinnules or deep lobes, and a rounded to angled base.
 The pinnules are indented, but not further cut.
 The longest pinnae are those nearest the base of the leaf, which range from 6 to 35 mm long and from 4 to 20 mm across.
 The veins in the leaf do not form a meshwork, and are obscure.

 On fertile fronds, from 1 to 15 elliptical or narrow sori can be found on the underside of each pinna.
 They are 0.5 to 1.5 millimeters long, covered by translucent, pale tan indusia with somewhat jagged edges.
 Each sporangium holds 64 spores.
 The species has a chromosome number of 2n = 72 in the sporophyte; it is a diploid.